ericPantarotto/react_completeGuide/_notes/notes.md

 - instead, we're setting it to an action, to such a *server action function*.

 And that's a pattern that's supported by *Next* and *React* here that will ensure that when this form is submitted, *NextJS* will, behind the scenes, create a request and send it to this *NextJS* server that's serving the website so that this function gets triggered, and you can then handle the form submission there, **but on the server, not in the client**.
 This function  will then automatically receive that `formData` that was submitted.

+### Storing Server Actions in Separate Files

+**<span style='color: #495fcb'> Note:** using **server action**  can only be added it in a component like this, but this will only work if the component in which you are adding it is **not a client component**.

+**<span style='color: #9e5231'>Error:** server actions in a client component file.

+In addition, you also might not want to have your server-side form submission handling logic in the same file as your JSX code.
+You might want to separate that.
+And for those reasons, you can also store server actions in separate files.

+**<span style='color: #495fcb'> Note:** When adding `'use server';` at the top of a file, all the functions you might define in that file will be treated as *server actions*.

+And now you would be able to convert this component to a client component `'use client'` if you needed to.

+You would not get an error when doing that, and that might sound strange, but the problem before was simply that you were defining client and server-side code in the same file, and the build process that's used by *NextJS* is essentially not able to separate that in a clean way, and therefore server-side code could accidentally end up on the client side, which could pose security issues and cause other problems as well.
+That's why for technical reasons, you can't mix both in the same file. but you can absolutely import a server action from another file and then use it in such a client component.
 <!---
 [comment]: it works with text, you can rename it how you want